aalmkainzi/neat_libs/README.md

     free(str);
 }
 ```
-You can also turn an array into a string:
+To turn an array into a string:
 ```C
 int main()
 {